Love sports? So do Australians. The land down under boasts a country-wide culture dominated by … Read more

-I manage our internship programs in Australia and New Zealand.
+I manage our internship programs in Australia, New Zealand and Asia.
 I work as part of an incredible team and love to find each student the perfect internship opportunity to further their careers.

 What are some of the top reasons why students should consider an internship abroad?